 Considering that all of the blooms are lovely, and that leatherflowers as a group are so hard to find for sale as either plants or seeds, I decided to combine the seeds of a half-dozen different species and crosses for this listing.
 The photos here show some of the plants I collected these seeds from.
 There is no guarantee as to the exact traits you will see in the seedlings from these seeds, but I have never yet seen an ugly one!

 The only bad thing I can say about the leatherflower clematis is that they are not easy to start from seed (more on that in the germination section).

 Full sun to partial shade.
 As far as I know, the plants from these seeds should be hardy in Zones 4 or 5 to 9.

-Collected in August to October 2020.
+Collected in August through October 2022.
 At least 15 seeds.
+Unknown ecotypes.

 Please read the germination information as well before ordering.